-A healthy, comforting breakfast hash made with diced sweet potatoes, crumbled Mexican chorizo, and portobello mushrooms.
+A healthy, comforting sweet potato hash made with crumbled Mexican chorizo, and portobello mushrooms.
 Paleo and Whole30 compliant!

 Honestly, I don’t know why I’m calling this a breakfast recipe.
 This sweet potato hash can easily become a breakfast for dinner situation!
 But hey, let’s say you want to make this for brunch this weekend?
 Go for it!